 The quarterly summary highlighting specific outcomes from the research programme presented at each SRASA Committee meeting is of particular value and ensures that stakeholders are kept abreast of all research developments during the year.
 This reporting serves as an essential communication tool and is one that is often undervalued during the course of the year.
-It is therefore particularly fortunate that this Progress Report provides a succinct summary of key research outcomes de sta the sup SA res in dis inc ap, delivered by SASRI during the year, and gives stakeholders a 'second chance' to engage with the significant value that SASRI delivers to the sugar industry.
+It is therefore particularly fortunate that this Progress Report provides a succinct summary of key research outcomes del sta the SA res in t dis in a pj for delivered by SASRI during the year, and gives stakeholders a 'second chance' to engage with the significant value that SASRI delivers to the sugar industry.